 Notice that the AOVs that have the same source also have an EXR layer name specified at the end.
-The name of the layers is not important, but appending "_variance" seems like the clearer way to handle this.
+The name of the layers is not important, but appending "_variance" seems like a clearer way to handle this.

 The filters should be set up like this (here we use